 Please be aware that the information contained in this article is of a general nature.
 It is not intended to address specific circumstances in relation to any individual or entity.
 All reasonable efforts have been made by Accounts Advice Centre to provide accurate and up-to-date information, however, there can be no guarantee that such information is accurate on the date it is received or that it will continue to remain so..
 This information should not be acted upon without full and comprehensive, specialist professional tax advice.

-Section 18 of the Finance Bill 2021 brings non Irish resident companies, in receipt of Irish rental income, within the charge to Corporation tax.
-Previously these companies were liable to income tax on their Irish rental profits.
+Section 18 of the Finance Bill 2021 brings non Irish resident companies, in receipt of Irish rental income, within the charge to Corporation Tax (CT).
+Previously these companies were liable to Income Tax on their Irish rental profits.

 Prior to the Finance Act 2021 amendment, non Irish resident companies, where no Irish branch existed, were liable to income tax at 20% on their rental income while Irish tax resident companies were, instead, liable to corporation tax at 25% on their rental income.